nandiraju/jQueryTween/README.md

 * can use all tween.js easing functions, can do delays and repeats, and more
 * supports callback functions to be used onUpdate or onComplete
 * performance tweaks, when only a few tween properties are used, the others don't update
 * for most properties you don't need to set an initial value, it gets it's current properties values, except transform
+* tween control: play/pause/stop
 * tween scrollTo events
 * tween text color and background-color
 * tween positions: top, bottom, left, right (for absolute position objects)